 And this May, we expect it to be live and in person!

 We feel fortunate and grateful too that, notwithstanding the troubles and tragic times being experienced by people in other countries, we are able to celebrate Literature here in Swindon, along with the freedom of expression and action that much of it represents.

-Ours is a Festival, which, to only slightly paraphrase T S Eliot, ‘boldly assumes the existence of a public interested in serious literature, eager to be kept in touch with current good reading, writing, and storytelling.’
+Ours is a Festival, which, to only slightly paraphrase T S Eliot, ‘boldly assumes the existence of a public . . eager to be kept in touch with current good reading, writing, and ideas.’

-This year, there will be online events daily -- some live in real time, others recorded -- at midday, afternoon, teatime, and in the evening, carefully spaced and placed to enable you to ‘attend’, view, or hear as many as your own timetable and stamina allow.
+There will be events daily, at midday, teatime, and in the evening, carefully spaced and placed to enable you to attend as many as your own timetable and stamina allow.

 email@example.com or on 01793 771080